winitzki/scall/tutorial/programming_dhall.md

 Natural : Type
 ```

-Because of this, we can define functions whose input arguments are types.
+Because of this, we can define functions whose input is a type (rather than a value).
-The output value of a function can also be a type, or again function having types as inputs and/or outputs, and so on.
+The output of a function can also be a type, or again a function having types as inputs and/or outputs, and so on.

 We will discuss functions of types in more detail later in this chapter.
-For now, we note that a function argument's type may depend on a previous curried argument, which can be itself a type.
+For now, we note that an argument's type may depend on a previous curried argument, which can be itself a type.
 This allows Dhall to implement a rich set of type-level features:

 - Functions with type parameters: for example, `λ(A : Type) → λ(x : A) → ...`